EnvisionIot/developer_bootcamp/Day4_Analytics_Application_Development/analytics/lab_tutorial/304-1_extracting_data.md

    LINES TERMINATED BY '\n';
    ```

    **Note**: In this example, `data_o15724268424841` is the user ID.
 You may need to replace it with the user ID of your organization.
+The `smart_battery_format` is the name of the table to be created.
+You need to replace it with your specific table name.

 2. Run the scripts and view the running results.
 See the following example: